7 New Battery Technologies to Watch

 How Will They Be Used?

 Zinc-based batteries could be used for solar energy storage because of their low rate of self-discharge.
-According to PV Magazine, which reports on the solar industry, a zinc-air battery storage system will be used in a 32-building community in Queens, New York.
+According to PV Magazine, a zinc-air battery storage system was installed in a 32-building community in Queens, New York, in 2022.
+After receiving a $400 million loan from the Department of Energy, startup Eos Energy aims to improve climate technology and the U.S. grid system with its zinc-based batteries as well.

 Pros and Cons of Zinc-Based Batteries